SN 2025ogs: A Spectroscopically-Normal Type Ia Supernova at z = 2 as a Benchmark for Redshift Evolution: Introduction

 Using photometric measurements alone, the scatter in SN~Ia distance measurements can be reduced to $\sim8\%$ \citep{Jones18:ps1, Scolnic22} and further improvements to precision require additional parameters.
 It is likely that the remaining intrinsic scatter is related to environmental properties or explosions physics \citep{Conley11, Scolnic18:ps1, Siebert20a}.
 For example, there is a well-studied relationship between SN~Ia Hubble residuals (the difference between measured distance moduli and those inferred from a cosmological model) and host galaxy mass \citep{Kelly10, Lampeitl10:host, Sullivan10}, referred to as the host galaxy ``mass-step''.
 This relationship is likely a proxy for some physical origin, possibly a property of the progenitor system like metallicity \citep{Moreno-Raya16} or a global property like host-galaxy dust \citep{brout_its_2021} or star formation rate \citep{Martin24,Dixon25}.
 Regardless of the physical origin, these properties, and SN\,Ia progenitor channels \citep{Maoz14,Childress14}, are expected to evolve with redshift, plausibly causing redshift evolution in SN~Ia properties.

 The potential for SN~Ia luminosity evolution is a concern for next-generation cosmological experiments like the Rubin LSST and Roman HLTDS.
 If unaccounted SN luminosity evolution is significant, this will introduce a redshift-dependent bias in our SN~Ia distance measurements \citep{Riess06}, which would propagate to inaccurate constraints on cosmological parameters and the potential for dark energy evolution.
-Therefore, characterizing SNe~Ia at the highest redshifts possible (where evolution effects are strongest and distinct from dark energy evolution; \citealt{Riess06, Pierel24,pierel_testing_2025}) will inform any necessary corrections and additional data/analysis needed to maximize our return from these next-generation experiments.
+Therefore, characterizing SNe~Ia at the highest redshifts possible (where evolution effects are strongest and distinct from dark energy evolution; \citealt{Riess06, Pierel24,pierel_testing_2025}) will inform any necessary corrections and additional data/analysis needed to improve the robustness and precision of dark energy constraints from next-generation cosmological experiments.